 Some advantages are as follows:

-- It helps an auditor to obtain conclusive and substantial audit evidence for forming an opinion on financial statements.
+- It helps an auditor obtain conclusive and substantial audit evidence to form an opinion on financial statements.

-- Well defined audit procedures define the quantum of time and energy which needs to be deployed for finding audit evidence.
+- Well-defined procedures define the quantum of time and energy which must be deployed to find audit evidence.

-- Pre-established procedures help an auditor to follow a defined set of steps which needs to be followed for finding audit evidence.
+- Pre-established procedures help an auditor follow a defined set of steps that need to be followed to find audit evidence.

-- They also help and auditor to well plan in advance areas which need to be focussed and deciding the type of audit procedure which needs to be applied.
+- They also help the auditor plan areas that need to be focused and decide the type of audit procedure that needs to be applied well.

-Despite several audit procedures applied by an auditor, he/she cannot conclude whether financial statements prepared presents a true and correct view.
-An auditor expresses an opinion which is always subjected to inherent limitations of audit which are described as follows:
+Despite several audit procedures applied by an auditor, they cannot conclude whether financial statements prepared present a true and correct view.
+An auditor expresses an opinion that is always subjected to inherent limitations of an audit, which are described as follows:

-- Human Error: Despite checking at thorough level, there are chances of being expressed an inadequate opinion due to human errors and omissions.
+- Human Error: Despite checking at a thorough level, there are chances of expressing an inadequate opinion due to human errors and omissions.
 Since there is always a person present behind any machine.

-- Absence of Clear Instructions in Accounting: Auditing standards do prescribe series of steps to be followed while conducting an audit but there are situations which are still undefined.
+- Absence of Clear Instructions in Accounting: Auditing standards prescribe a series of steps to be followed while conducting an audit, but some situations are still undefined.
 Treatment needs presumptions in these cases.

-- Existence of Management Fraud: There may be chances of fraud committed at high-level management or by collusion of the group of employees.
-Since auditor forms an opinion based on data shared by the auditee, the auditee may not be in a position to detect such fraud.
+- Existence of Management Fraud: There may be chances of fraud committed at high-level management or by collaborating with a group of employees.
+Since the auditor forms an opinion based on data shared by the auditee, the auditee may not be in a position to detect such fraud.

-- Judgements: In preparing financial statement there are situations where management needs to make a judgement which may differ from one to another.
-With this change in judgements, an auditor may not depict the exact position of that business.
+- Judgments: In preparing a financial statement, there are situations where management needs to make a judgment that may differ from one to another.
+With this change in judgments, an auditor may not depict the exact position of that business.

-This has been a guide to what is audit procedures and its definition.
-Here we discuss its types and examples of audit procedures along with advantages and limitations.
+This has been a guide to what are Audit Procedures.
+We explain its types with examples, nature, timing & extent, steps, methods, advantages & limitations.
 You can learn more about financing from the following articles –